maxharlow/tutorials/search-transform-and-clean-data-with-regular-expressions/README.md

 #\w+
 ```

 Press `Alt-Enter` to select everything that matches our regex, then copy it.
-Create a new file in your code editor and paste it in -- you should see all of our matches, each on a new line.
+Create a new file in your text editor and paste it in -- you should see all of our matches, each on a new line.
 At this point we could use a pivot table to quickly find out which hashtags have been used the most.
 (This list will include retweets, we're not going to worry about them.)

 **Check your understanding:** Write another regex to extract out all the `@` usernames that Trump has mentioned.
 You will also pick up his own username for every tweet, but let's not worry about that.